yaoman1324/yaoman1324.github.io/_pages/research.md

 Nonetheless, these tiny particles change how the sun warms our planet and researchers believe that they also affects cloud formations.
 Analysis of co-located measurements of meteorology, radiation, and aerosols are necessary in order to better understand them.

 To better understand NR-PM<sub>1</sub>, we use mass concentration measurements from Aerosol Chemical Speciation Monitors (ACSMs).
 This instrument is co-located with other instruments that measure meteorological properties as part of US Dept. of Energy's [ARM Program](https://www.arm.gov/).
 The aerosol data from ACSMs tend to not only be large in terms of the number of observations but also very highly dimensional which makes interpretation difficult.
-Therefore this data pose **an interesting statistical challenge** that spans the subdomains of **time series analysis, dimensionality reduction, and machine learning**.
+Therefore this data pose **interesting statistical challenges** in areas like **time series analysis, dimensionality reduction, cluster analysis, and supervised machine learning**.

 If this weren't already interesting enough, these ARM datasets are criminally under-explored (in my opinion).
 This makes this one of the more fascinating data science projects around!